Monika-81/wanderlust-p5/README.md

             - the ScrollToTopp function, that scrolls the page top the top of the page when the user changes location on the site.
             - the DotDropdown, used to give the user the option to edit or delete the content in both posts, comments and the users own profile page.

-- **Django REST Framework**
-<br> For this full stack project the Python based framework Django is the development language for the back end API.
-I used PostgreSQL database, psycopg2 as the adapter and a gunicorn server implementation using WSGI standard.
-I installed a battery of extra libraries to help run everything smoothly:

-    * Pillow (Python Imaging Library)
-    * Cloudinary (to host static files)
-    * Bootstrap 4 (to style the content and make it resposive)
-    * Multiple Django rest libraries (authentication, filters, jwt-tokens, django database url)

 - **HTML5**
 <br> I used HTML to create the base structure of the project.
 I started with a basic boilerplate set up and created the first crude structure of the page out of the original design.

 - **CSS3**
 <br> The CSS was used to apply the custom styles where I didn't use bootstrap.

-- **Javascript**
-<br> A small amount of javascript was used in this application, no separate script was needed and the code is located in the base template.

 <br>